Jeffrey Green, M.D.

-It’s important to note that seasonal influenza is NOT the same thing as what many people refer to as the stomach flu — a common term for an intestinal infection that causes diarrhea, abdominal cramping, nausea, and vomiting.
+It's important to note that seasonal influenza is not the same thing as what many people refer to as the stomach flu, which is a common term for an intestinal infection that causes diarrhea, abdominal cramping, nausea and vomiting.

 - Young children